-In the next installment I will outline how the principles expressed in the above article can be put into an easy formula to use on yourself or with clients to achieve the dreams worth living.
+In the next installment, I outline how the principles expressed in Part 1 can be put into an easy formula to use on yourself or with clients to achieve the dreams worth living.

 Here is the process I’ve used with clients and myself to achieve goals.
 I also like to share this in EFT classes to help students with a format to begin working on their prosperity consciousness and to attract the kind of work they want to do.

 Apply this to yourself and teach it to others!